momentum-mod/docs/_posts/2019-09-15-guide_create_surf_ramps.md

 Now it's time to line the second segment up to connect it to the first one.
 With the second segment selected, press `Shift + V` or click on the vertex tool button to enable vertex editing.
-Normally this tool is used to edit solids but for this tutorial we will just use it to allign brushes.
+Normally this tool is used to edit solids but for this tutorial we will just use it to align brushes.
 Drag a box around the selected segment like you would when selecting it in the 2d view, then hit enter to select all of the segment's vertices.

 <img src="/assets/images/ramps_guide/guide_align.jpg" alt="Two segments aligned by the vertex tool" style="display: block; margin: auto;">

 Make sure all of the vertices are red (meaning they are all selected) and drag the bottom corner of the ramp so that it is connects to the other segment at the bottom.
-Ensure that both of these ramps are alligned to grid at this anchor point.
+Ensure that both of these ramps are aligned to grid at this anchor point.
 Now that you have two segments connected properly, you can select them both and use the vertex tool again to align the far bottom corner of the second segment to the grid.
 This is where the next segment will connect.